BipulLamsal/ggez-snake/README.md

 ggez-snake &middot; 🐍
 =====
 Classic snake game just to test if rust is in game yet?
-[Are we game yet?]("https://arewegameyet.rs/") used ggez just to fool around, I checked snake example but couldn't understand and created my own.
+[Are we game yet?](https://arewegameyet.rs/) used ggez just to fool around, I checked gegez snake [example](https://github.com/ggez/ggez/blob/master/examples/04_snake.rs) but couldn't understand and created my own.
 Maybe someday, I will implement it on WASM.

 ## Demo